If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

 - From the left menu, select Content.

-- Make sure that your content follows our advertiser-friendly guidelines.
+- Make sure that your content follows our advertiser-friendly content guidelines.
 Keep in mind that advertisers have a choice about where to show their ads.

 - Go to the video you'd like to appeal under the Restrictions column, where Ad suitability is listed.